 HAHAHA NOPE!
 The above scenario has probably happened like five times in the history of sex.
 Sex CAN be perfect and not make messes and not be interrupted by weird-seeming things, but—especially when you’re first starting out—that’s unlikely to happen very often.
 Sex is a vulnerable and kind of strange thing: We get naked with one another and see each other at odd angles and…fluids happen, making it almost unavoidable that something we weren’t necessarily prepared for right at that second will occur at some point during the proceedings.
 But take heart!
 While no sexual encounter is likely to be perfect, it’s equally unlikely that all of your WORST SEXUAL FEARS will come true.
 Some will, though, and here’s what you need to know about those: They will not be nearly as bad as you imagined.

-We put our heads together and thought of a few of the most common things that make people cringe during sexytimes.
+So we put our heads together and thought of a few of the most common things that make people cringe during sexytimes.
 Things that cause rumors, things that cause your face to burn just hearing about them.
+And now we’re gonna give you the true stories on all of them.

 So, whatchoo afraid of, bb?